(ICM1, Contract 22)

 Waldo Margheim, Burns & McDonnell 816-844-4641 (email@example.com)

-Notification letters will be mailed in January 2020 to property owners and local businesses along the anticipated alignment.
+Notification letters were mailed in January 2020 to property owners and local businesses along the anticipated alignment.

 Request for Information forms will assist in the design process.
 Property owners along the alignment are encouraged to provide input early in the design phase so that concerns can be addressed and, if possible, incorporated into the design.